vepevo4ka/vepevo4ka/README.md

 `system analysis`, `research engineering`, `modeling`, `prototyping`, `R&D`, `technical & user documentation`

 ## Introduction
 Hi!
-I'm a systems analyst, researcher and a rather obsessive diagram‑maker.
+I'm a system analyst, researcher and a rather obsessive diagram‑maker.
 I enjoy hunting for information and then structuring it into something clear and workable.

 I'm a bit like GPT, but I function on fragmentary technical inputs - and far, far slower.
 Once I gather enough ibformaion, I usually see how a system could be designed, what features it might require, and how its internal logic should behave.
 When the idea is settled, I can produce technical and functional specifications, interface prototypes, structured reports and even custom journey and value maps.